 Your church, in turn, gives a percentage of its annual budget to the Missouri Baptist Convention.

-The MBC invests 60 cents of each dollar in Missouri missions and sends the rest to the Southern Baptist Convention, where CP contributions from other SBC churches are pooled to support 9,000 full-time missionaries, six seminaries, ethics and religious liberty, and other causes.
+The MBC invests 60 cents of each dollar in Missouri missions and sends the rest to the Southern Baptist Convention, where CP contributions from other SBC churches are pooled to support thousands of full-time missionaries, six seminaries, ethics and religious liberty, and other causes.

 How to celebrate

 There are many ways local churches can celebrate Cooperative Program Day and raise awareness of its value.
 Phillips offers five simple ideas.
 All of the following resources may be downloaded or ordered free of charge on these webpages.

-- Print and share the new bulletin inserts, “What is the Cooperative Program?” and “Introducing: The Missouri Baptist Convention.”
+- Print and share the new bulletin insert, “7 Ways the Cooperative Program Helps Your Church.“

 - Hand out CP bookmarks.
 These may be ordered online or by calling the MBC.